yichenroy/com-liferay-poshi-runner/pql.markdown

 	test.batch.max.group.size=1
 	```

-1. Open a command line and run the following command within your 'liferay-portal' repository:
+1. Open a command line terminal and run the following command within the root directory of the 'liferay-portal' repository:

 	```
 	ant -f build-test.xml record-test-case-method-names
 	```

-	Alternatively you can pass in both properties from the command line, make sure to wrap the PQL property with single quote `'` and escape any `"`, `(`, `)`:
+	Alternatively pass in both properties from the command line, make sure to wrap the PQL property with single quote `'` and escape any `"`, `(`, `)`:

 	```
 	ant -f build-test.xml record-test-case-method-names -Dtest.batch.max.group.size=1 -Dtest.batch.property.query='\(portal.acceptance == \"true\"\) AND \(testray.main.component.name ~ \"Web Content\"\)'
 	```

-1. This will give a result that looks something like this:
+1. The result should look like this:

 	```
      [exec] The following query returned 8 test class command names: